gitonomy/gitlib/README.md

 ## Quick Start

-You can install git lib using [Composer](https://getcomposer.org/).
+You can install gitlib using [Composer](https://getcomposer.org/).
 Simply require the version you need:

 ```bash
 $ composer require gitonomy/gitlib